w3c/wai-website/pages/about/groups/task-forces/wcag2x-backlog.md

 ## Communications

-* Minutes from previous meetings &mdash; WCAG 2.x Backlog Task Force (Does this TF have meetings?
+* Minutes from previous meetings (Does this TF have meetings?
 What is the link?)
 * [Mailing list archive](https://lists.w3.org/Archives/Public/public-wcag2-issues/)

 ## Publications